theNewDynamic/oregonsadventurecoast.com/content/blog/10-can-t-miss-things-to-do-on-oregon-s-adventure-coast.md

   - Local Spotlight
 warning: false
 ---
 Oregon's Adventure Coast (Coos Bay, North Bend, Charleston) is the ultimate adventure and relaxation destination in Oregon!
-Whether you’re looking to relax on the beach, fly a stunt kite, take a hike along the coast, or indulge in local treats and food, Oregon's Adventure Coast has something for everyone. **See below for 10 can’t-miss things to do in Coos Bay, North Bend & Charleston on the Southern Oregon Coast..
-These unique activities are perfect for a family-friendly weekend on the southern Oregon coast.**
+Whether you’re looking to relax on the beach, fly a stunt kite, take a hike along the coast, or indulge in local treats and food, Oregon's Adventure Coast has something for everyone. **See below for 10 can’t-miss things to do in Coos Bay, North Bend & Charleston on the Southern Oregon Coast.
+These unique activities are perfect for a family-friendly weekend.**

 ### About the authors, [Gwyn and Ami Manser](https://gwynandami.com/)